 - Parents of children who’ve had a concussion should enforce a recovery-friendly sleep schedule.

-- Communicate with the doctor or healthcare provider to be sure you understand what to look for in terms of symptoms and improvement while you’re caring for the sufferer.
+- Communicate with the doctor or healthcare provider to understand what to look for in terms of symptoms and improvement while caring for the sufferer.

-- Communicate with other people in the sufferer’s life–family members, work colleagues, teachers, coaches, etc.–to ensure that everyone knows the recovery plan and accommodations needed to speed the sufferer’s recovery.
+- Communicate with other people in the sufferer’s life–family members, work colleagues, teachers, coaches, etc.–to be sure that everyone knows the recovery plan and accommodations needed to speed the sufferer’s recovery.